Purpose of Governance:

 Becky Sutherland, Skills Governor, Performance and Standards Committee, English.

-I am a parent of two boys, one currently still attending Thomas Harding Junior School.
+I am a parent of two boys, the youngest one left Thomas Harding Junior School last year.
 I have been a governor at the school for several years both as a parent and as a community governor.
 As a parent I have a keen interest in education and also am an assistant head teacher of a large multicultural primary school in North West London.
 I bring my experience and knowledge of both roles to my position as governor.

 I have lived in Chesham for over 10 years.
-My eldest daughter attended Thomas Harding, my middle daughter is in Year 6 and my youngest is due into the school in September 2019.
+My eldest daughter attended Thomas Harding, my middle daughter has just left and my youngest started Year 3 this September 2019.
 I have been a parent Governor for the last 4 years and have been elected to continue for a further 4.
 I appreciate the challenges that the school faces and am looking to build upon my experience in helping support and shape a successful school.
 I am an active parent and have a diverse network of friends from different backgrounds.
 I firmly believe we are one family at Thomas Harding who all need to work together.
 I will continue to act as a conduit into the school for anyone who may be looking for representation.

-Jon Turner, Staff Governor, Operations Committee, Performance and Standards Committee.
+Jon Turner, Staff Governor Performance and Standards Committee.

 I have been the Deputy Headteacher at Thomas Harding since April 2013 and I have had the pleasure of being part of the school's exciting journey that has seen it grow from strength to strength.
 I lead the Performance and Standards committee and one of my roles on the Governing Body is to provide a whole-school perspective on teaching and learning, so that Thomas Harding remains an exciting and inviting place to learn and work.
 My passions in school include maths, learning outside the classroom, the curriculum and mentoring.